MUMC in Savannah Named ‘Most Wired’ for 11th Year

-)-- Memorial University Medical Center (MUMC) in Savannah, Georgia, has been named one of the nation’s Most Wired hospitals for the 11th consecutive year.
-The results were announced in the July 2010 Most Wired Survey and Benchmarking Study by Hospitals & Health Networks magazine, the journal of the American Hospital Association.
-The annual survey examined 1,280 of the nation’s hospitals on their use of Internet technologies in four focus areas: business and administrative management, clinical quality and safety, care continuum (ambulatory/physician/community), and infrastructure.
-Memorial is one of only four hospitals in Georgia to receive the Most Wired designation this year.
+Memorial University Medical Center (MUMC) in Savannah, Georgia, has been named one of the nation’s Most Wired hospitals for the 11th consecutive year.
+The annual survey examined 1,280 of the nation’s hospitals on their use of Internet technologies in four focus areas: business and administrative management, clinical quality and safety, care continuum, and infrastructure.

 “At MUMC, we pride ourselves in providing world-class care in a manner that’s efficient, cost effective, and safe.
 The use of technology by our innovative, forward-thinking team in one way to give our patients this high level of care,” said Patty Lavely, senior vice president and chief information officer at MUMC.